DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Broadcast:** One to all.
 Not Supported by IPv6.
 IPv6 replaces broadcast with multicast and anycast to improve network efficiency and reduce unnecessary traffic.
 - **Unicast:** One to One communication.
 Supported by bothIPv4 and IPv6.
 - **Anycast:** From single source to the nearest or optimal recipient or group of recipients.
 Supported natively by IPv6.
 Used for CDN and for streaming.
+- The means by which IPv6 and IPv4 can coexist on the same network is to use one or more of three primary options: dual stack, tunneling, or NAT-­PT.
+    - Dual stack is to have most systems operate both IPv4 and IPv6 and use the appropriate protocol for each conversation.
+    - Tunneling allows most systems to operate a single stack of either IPv4 or IPv6 and use an encapsulation tunnel to access systems of the other protocol.
+    - Network Address Translation-­Protocol Translation (NAT-­PT) (RFC-­2766) can be used to convert between IPv4 and IPv6 network segments similar to how NAT converts between internal and external addresses.

 - 4.1.3 Secure protocols
     - **Kerberos**: standards-based network authentication protocol, used in many products (most notably Microsoft Active Directory Domain Services or AD DS)